 In this month's Ask the Expert series, Chief Science Officer Elizabeth DuPriest, PhD explains exactly what lactobacilli are and their importance in maintaining vaginal health.
-Have a question about vaginal biome science?
-Submit yours here and your answer may be featured in an upcoming newsletter.

 Q: I keep reading about lactobacilli.
 What are they?

 A: For our purposes, the short answer is that lactobacilli are beneficial bacteria that live in the human gut and vagina, produce lactic acid, and protect against other, potentially damaging microbes.
 Vaginal species usually also produce hydrogen peroxide.
 There is also good evidence that they also interact with the immune system with anti-inflammatory effects.
 A healthy vaginal microbiome is one that is composed primarily, even almost exclusively, of lactobacilli.
 Lactobacilli are also used commercially to produce fermented dairy products such as yogurt and kefir, so our diet is one source of the lactobacilli our body hosts.